-For this reason, most games ended up dramatically ranging in quality since each studio came up with their unique solution, the possible permutations were almost infinite!
+For this reason, most games ended up dramatically ranging in quality since each studio came up with a unique solution.

-So far we’ve been using single quadrilaterals to form sprites or background layers.
-But what if we group multiple primitives to form a more complex figure?
+So far we’ve been using individual regular quadrilaterals to form sprites and/or background layers.
+But what if we group multiple irregular primitives and arrange them to form a more complex figure?
 This is how 3D models come to fruition.

-Some prioritised the VDP1 to draw the closest polygons and left the VDP2 to process distant scenery, others found interesting workarounds to task the VDP2 to draw closer polygons (off-loading the amount of geometry fed into the VDP1).
-The challenge was to design an efficient engine that could display impressive graphics while keeping an acceptable frame-rate.
+Some prioritised the VDP1 to draw the closest polygons and left the VDP2 to process distant scenery, others found interesting workarounds to task the VDP2 to draw closer polygons (thereby off-loading the amount of geometry fed into the VDP1).
+The challenge consists in designing an efficient engine that could display impressive graphics while keeping an acceptable frame rate.